-During 2010 to 2011, IT will improve customer service by implementing Help Desk software that has an easy to fill out web-based ticket system.
+During 2011 to 2012, IT will improve customer service by implementing Help Desk software that has an easy to fill out web-based ticket system.
 (Information Technology)

-The College will implement a five year plan to attain the goal of equal access to audiovisual media shown on campus for all individuals beginning Academic Year 2009-2010.
+The College will implement a five year plan to attain the goal of equal access to audiovisual media shown on campus for all individuals beginning Academic Year 2011-2012.
 This includes access for students, faculty, staff and visitors.
 All audiovisual media purchased, developed, and/or shown on campus will be captioned by the end of Academic Year 2014-15.
 The responsibility to meet this college-wide objective lies with all teams.
-(Captioning Task Force) (note - beginning year of 09/10 is fine because start of 5-year plan)
+(Captioning Task Force)